Viktorija-Alexeeva/DE-project/reproduce.md

 ```

 5. download csv files from VM to GCS raw folder.
-in bash:
+in bash
 ```
-gsutil -m cp -r dataset/ gs://airbnb-prices-bucket/raw
+gsutil -m cp -r dataset/* gs://airbnb-prices-bucket/raw
 ```

-6. copy csv files from raw folder to weekends and weekdays folders using pyspark and Dataproc cluster.
+6.  rearrange csv files in gcs bucket (from raw/ into csv/ folder) + add column 'city' using pyspark and Dataproc cluster.

 To run PySpark:
 in bash in /code: